Calcium is a necessary element for plant health.

 - This can be beneficial if your soil is too acidic, or harmful if it is already too basic.

-- Some fertilizers work quicker than others at affecting the pH.
+- Some natural fertilizers work quicker than others at affecting the pH.

 Calcium Comes with Other Nutrients–Depending on the SourceSome calcium fertilizers also provide additional nutrients for your plants.
 This may affect your decision on which to use, depending on your soil chemistry.
 Check your soil’s sulfur, magnesium, phosphorus and trace mineral content before you fertilize!